Suez Canal Area Development Project

-The project involved building a new city (Ismailia), an industrial zone, fish farms, encouraging the development of a tech industry, building seven new tunnels between Sinai and Ismailia and Port Said, improving five existing ports, creating new centers for logistics and ship services, and digging a new canal parallel to the Suez Canal.
-The new canal was constructed to increase capacity by allowing ships to sail in both directions at the same time.
+The project involved the construction of a new city, Ismailia, along with an industrial zone and fish farms, aimed at promoting the development of the tech industry.
+Additionally, seven new tunnels were built between Sinai, Ismailia, and Port Said, and improvements were made to five existing ports.
+The project also included the creation of new centers for logistics and ship services, and the digging of a new canal parallel to the Suez Canal.
+The purpose of the new canal was to increase capacity by allowing ships to sail in both directions simultaneously.

 Egyptian President Abdel Fattah el-Sisi announced that the New Suez Canal project would operate within a year (instead of the original plan of three years).
 The project's authority projected revenues of the canal to increase from 5 billion dollars to 12.5 billion dollars annually.
-The new canal channel and the seven tunnels were under construction simultaneously.
-Construction of the rest of the projects (which include building the city, industrial zone, "technology valley", and fish farms) began in February 2015.
+The new canal channel and the seven (7) tunnels were under construction simultaneously.
+Construction of the rest of the projects (which included building the city, industrial zone, "technology valley", and fish farms) began in February 2015.